MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 While the sync method tries to make it easy to perform silent and active updates with little configuration, it accepts the following optional parameters which allow you to customize numerous aspects of the default behavior mentioned above:

-- **syncCallback**: Called when the sync process moves from one stage to another in the overall update process.
+* **syncCallback**: Called when the sync process moves from one stage to another in the overall update process.
 The method is called with a status code which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.

-- **syncOptions**: Optional [`SyncOptions`](#syncoptions) parameter configuring the behavior of the sync operation.
+* **syncOptions**: Optional [`SyncOptions`](#syncoptions) parameter configuring the behavior of the sync operation.

-- **downloadProgress**: Called periodically when an available update is being downloaded from the CodePush server.
+* **downloadProgress**: Called periodically when an available update is being downloaded from the CodePush server.
 The method is called with a `DownloadProgress` object, which contains the following two properties:

-  - **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).
+  * **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).

-  - **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.
+  * **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.

-- **syncErrback**: Called when there is an error in any of sync internal steps.
+* **syncErrback**: Called when there is an error in any of sync internal steps.
 The method is called with a standard javascript `Error` object as first argument.

 #### SyncOptions

 While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above:

-- **deploymentKey** *(String)* - Specifies the deployment key you want to query for an update against.
-By default, this value is derived from the `config.xml` file, but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.
+* **deploymentKey** *(String)* - Specifies the deployment key you want to query for an update against.
+By default, this value is derived from the **config.xml** file, but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.

-- **installMode** *(InstallMode)* - Specifies when you would like to install optional updates (i.e. those that aren't marked as mandatory).
+* **installMode** *(InstallMode)* - Specifies when you would like to install optional updates (i.e. those that aren't marked as mandatory).
 Defaults to `InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

-- **mandatoryInstallMode** *(InstallMode)* - Specifies when you would like to install updates which are marked as mandatory.
+* **mandatoryInstallMode** *(InstallMode)* - Specifies when you would like to install updates which are marked as mandatory.
 Defaults to `InstallMode.IMMEDIATE`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

-- **minimumBackgroundDuration** *(Number)* - Specifies the minimum number of seconds that the app needs to have been in the background before restarting the app.
+* **minimumBackgroundDuration** *(Number)* - Specifies the minimum number of seconds that the app needs to have been in the background before restarting the app.
 This property only applies to updates which are installed using `InstallMode.ON_NEXT_RESUME`, and can be useful for getting your update in front of end users sooner, without being too obtrusive.
 Defaults to `0`, which has the effect of applying the update immediately after a resume, regardless how long it was in the background.

-- **ignoreFailedUpdates** *(Boolean)* - Specifies whether an available update should be ignored if it had been previously installed and rolled back on the client (because `notifyApplicationReady` wasn't successfully called).
+* **ignoreFailedUpdates** *(Boolean)* - Specifies whether an available update should be ignored if it had been previously installed and rolled back on the client (because `notifyApplicationReady` wasn't successfully called).
 Defaults to `true`.

-- **updateDialog** *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
+* **updateDialog** *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
 Defaults to `null`, which has the effect of disabling the dialog completely.
 Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.

 The following list represents the available options and their defaults:

-  - **appendReleaseDescription** *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end user.
+* **appendReleaseDescription** *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end user.
 Defaults to `false`.

-  - **descriptionPrefix** *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end user.
+* **descriptionPrefix** *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end user.
 Defaults to `" Description: "`.

-  - **mandatoryContinueButtonLabel** *(String)*: The text to use for the button the end user must press in order to install a mandatory update.
+* **mandatoryContinueButtonLabel** *(String)*: The text to use for the button the end user must press in order to install a mandatory update.
 Defaults to `"Continue"`.

-  - **mandatoryUpdateMessage** *(String)* - The text used as the body of an update notification, when the update is specified as mandatory.
+* **mandatoryUpdateMessage** *(String)* - The text used as the body of an update notification, when the update is specified as mandatory.
 Defaults to `"An update is available that must be installed."`.

-  - **optionalIgnoreButtonLabel** *(String)* - The text to use for the button the end user can press in order to ignore an optional update that is available.
+* **optionalIgnoreButtonLabel** *(String)* - The text to use for the button the end user can press in order to ignore an optional update that is available.
 Defaults to `"Ignore"`.

-  - **optionalInstallButtonLabel** *(String)* - The text to use for the button the end user can press in order to install an optional update.
+* **optionalInstallButtonLabel** *(String)* - The text to use for the button the end user can press in order to install an optional update.
 Defaults to `"Install"`.

-  - **optionalUpdateMessage** *(String)* - The text used as the body of an update notification, when the update is optional.
+* **optionalUpdateMessage** *(String)* - The text used as the body of an update notification, when the update is optional.
 Defaults to `"An update is available.
 Would you like to install it?"`.

-  - **updateTitle** *(String)* - The text used as the header of an update notification that is displayed to the end user.
+*- **updateTitle** *(String)* - The text used as the header of an update notification that is displayed to the end user.
 Defaults to `"Update available"`.

 Example Usage: